gayatrikuracha/Patient-Wait-List-Data/README.md

 - Include data for geriatric patients (over 64) to provide a more comprehensive picture.

 # Limitations
--Temporal Coverage: The dataset spans from January 2018 to March 2021, which may restrict the ability to capture long-term trends or seasonal variations beyond this timeframe.
+- Temporal Coverage: The dataset spans from January 2018 to March 2021, which may restrict the ability to capture long-term trends or seasonal variations beyond this timeframe.
 - While the dataset includes information for patients aged 64 and below, data for geriatric patients (over 64 years old) is not available.

+# References
+Patient Wait List Data : [Link]
+Power Bi Dashboard : [Link]